saminiir/saminiir.github.io/_drafts/2017-02-07-lets-code-tcp-ip-stack-5.markdown

 2. Back off the RTO timer with a factor of 2, i.e. (`rto = rto * 2`)
 3. Start the RTO timer

 Additionally, when the backing off of the RTO value occurs and a subsequent measurement is successfully made, the RTO value can shrink drastically.
-The TCP implementation may clear `srtt` and `rttvar` when backing off and waiting for an acknowledgment.
+The TCP implementation may clear `srtt` and `rttvar` when backing off and waiting for an acknowledgment[^computing-timer].

 # Signaling retransmission